 The Broome County Medical Society Records and Reference Library consists primarily of materials from the founding of the Society in 1806 through 2000 and contains approximately 400 volumes from the Broome County Medical Society's reference collection and 12 linear feet of the Society's records.

-The Wilson Memorial Medical Center Papers (1893-1989) consist largely of the files kept by the Hospital Administrators.
+The Wilson Memorial Hospital Collection (1893-1989) consists largely of the files kept by the Hospital Administrators.
 There is a considerable amount of material regarding the merger of the Ideal Memorial Hospital and Charles S. Wilson Memorial Hospital; and the consolidation of Ideal-Wilson Medical Center and Binghamton General Hospital into United Health Services.

 The Dr. Francis Gilroy Papers (1910-2006) are the research materials used by Dr. Gilroy to write his book, "Reflections on Medicine in Broome County."